 #2 Stop airbrushing your photos before posting them on social media

-If you don’t like the Photoshopping of images in magazines and on-line, but use filters, or other photo alteration applications on your own photos before posting them to social media, you are perpetuating the problem of unrealistic imagery.
+If you don’t like Photoshopped images in magazines or on-line, but alter your own photos before posting them, you’re perpetuating the problem of unrealistic imagery.

 Your friends and family are used to seeing you in the flesh without any airbrushing or touch-ups, so why do you need to alter images of yourself?

-Altered images on social media can have a damaging effect on body image and self-esteem not only for the person posting them, but the individuals viewing them.
+Altered images on social media can have a damaging effect on body image and self-esteem.
+This is not only for the person posting them, but the individuals viewing them.
 You can find out more about the impact of imagery on social media in The impact of social media on body image and Is a selfie healthy for body image?